 Recovery from Partial Meniscectomy

 Most patients who undergo a partial meniscectomy will experience a substantial reduction in their symptoms.
-Following the surgery, patients may need the assistance of crutches for a few days, in order to avoid placing too much weight on the healing leg.
-Most patients are able to return to their normal daily activities after a week, and resume sports activities within two months.
+Following the surgery, patients may need the assistance of crutches for a few days, to avoid placing too much weight on the healing leg.
+Most patients can return to their normal daily activities after a week, and resume sports activities within two months.